Hebrew name: Eliezer

 1933 to 1936

-On 30 January 1933, Hitler became the leader of Germany.
-After an initial boycott of Jewish stores on April 1, the Nazi regime passed a law on April 6, banning Jews from being teachers, judges or holding any government positions.
+On 30 January 1933, Hitler came to power.
+After an initial boycott of Jewish stores on April 1, the Nazi regime passed a law on April 6 banning Jews from being teachers, judges or holding any government positions.
 A second law soon followed, barring Jews from being lawyers, doctors and notaries.
 That same month, German law now also restricted the number of Jewish students at German schools and universities.

 Leo, Gera, 1930's.

 Frau Kraft, Gertrud Knoll, Herr Kraft, Leo Katz.
 Gera, 1930's.